syuntoku14/marlo_headless/README.md

 This script automatically set up jupyter notebook on server(port 5000).
 If you open port 5000, you can access jupyter notebook easily.

-It worked on Google Cloud Ubuntu18.04 with and without GPU, but I guess any clowds may work fine.
+It worked on Google Cloud Ubuntu18.04 with and without GPU, but I guess any clouds work fine.

 ## What will be installed and setuped